carlosonunez/k8s-harness/README.md

 ### My production Kubernetes clusters has `$x`.
 How do I install `$x` in k8s-harness?

 This is not supported yet, but is on the roadmap!

+## Contributing!

+Thanks for helping make `k8s-harness` better!

+Contributing is simple.

+### What You'll Need To Install

+- Vagrant
+- Virtualbox
+- Ansible

+### How to contribute

+1. Fork this repository.
+2. Add a test in `tests/`.

+   **NOTE**: If you're adding a new feature to `k8s-harness`, you'll also need to add an integration test in `tests/integration` to describe what the feature does, how users should use it, and what they can expect when it runs.
+   See [the integration test for `run`](./tests/integration/run_spec.rb) for an example.

+3. Add your code in `lib`.
+4. Run your unit tests: `make unit`
+5. Run the integration test to ensure that everything works: `make integration`
+6. Push your commits up to your fork, then submit a new pull request into this repo!

+### A note about pushing new gems

+You're free to fork this and create your own gems from a forked instance of this codebase.
+Note that the CD that's included in the [`.github`](./.github) directory requires that you define `GEM_HOST_API_KEY` in your build.